seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 text of the analytical
 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

+**`2026-09-26-a` repairs the line `2026-09-25-a` added and closes the three gaps its first run exposed.** Measured on the run of 21.09, the first under `-25-a`: the trend floor executed on all nineteen coins in their own trend or stress, verified to `EFF_TREND` on every one, and the book went from two rows to seven. **(1) The price `-25-a` put beside every name in `В тренде, входа сегодня нет` was the REFUSING price, and a price beside a name reads as an entry:** of twelve names printed that day, two carried a price at which the coin becomes a trade; seven carried the anchor at which the chase test FAILED, and three carried a price for a coin whose trend floor and cool-off do not overlap — a coin with no entry at any price.
+The line now prints the price at which the coin BECOMES a trade, and a coin with no such price today stands after «ни по какой цене:» with none (§2). **(2) The run recorded one objection and it was correct:** item 4 names the trend window and never said what «extended» means, and two good-faith readings differed by six rows of seven.
+Extended now means BEYOND the window's own extreme — the reading the run chose, production's objects and no threshold — and **a chase refusal lifts at the RETEST of the broken extreme** (§4), which is the entry §4 has named for a trend since this file existed («the entry is a breakout retest or nothing») and which no branch ever computed. **(3) The catalyst hunt did not run and the answer looked as if it had:** `-25-a` edited §6 and moved `sec6_md5`, so all thirty-five lanes were stale by rule and none now carries the new digest, the discovery search was not run for the new UTC day, item 90 measured one coin of twenty-five, and `# КАТАЛИЗАТОРЫ` printed its carried items exactly as a completed hunt prints them.
+It is now the fourth mandatory search and prints «Поиск не завершён.» whenever that happens (§2). **(4) Four rows entered at market the day before were printed «Снимаю … цена ушла» with neither stop nor target reached** — a word a holder reads as «exit», on a short sitting 6.2 % against him inside a stop at 15.1 %.
+A filled row is never «снят» for the price leaving its entry (§4). **(5) Item 90's result is a field BESIDE a coin's lane** (§11): the run wrote NEAR's measurement over its lane record. **No edit touches §6 or §6a:** the lanes are stale from `-25-a` and the next run re-reads them once under its digest. §7 gains items 91–93; items 4, 77 and 88 are corrected in place.

 **`2026-09-25-a` answers the owner directive of 20.09.2026 — «find the move before it runs» — and the answer is that the DETECTION leg is not what failed.** Measured on this engine's own